BREW THIS IF:

 You want to experiment a lot with coffee [Coffee Cocktails, anyone?]

 The good news?
 You just have to leave it in the fridge and do nothing.
 That’s it.
 The bad news?
 It takes 18 hours.
-[Pro Tip: Leave it to brew overnight]
+[Pro Tip: Leave it overnight to wake up to brilliant coffee.]

 Often mistaken for cold coffee (much to the surprise of people that expected cold coffee) Cold Brew is not the same drink at all.